GluuFederation/flex/admin-ui/docs/config-api.md

 3. On a cache miss, the hook calls **Orval's mutator function `customInstance`**, defined in [`admin-ui/orval/axiosInstance.ts`](../orval/axiosInstance.ts).
 The mutator wraps every request with a cancel token so React Query can abort in-flight calls if the component unmounts before the response arrives.
 4. **`customInstance` calls the shared axios instance `AXIOS_INSTANCE`.** The instance was created with the resolved base URL (see [Base URL resolution](#base-url-resolution)).
 5. **The HTTP request reaches the Config API.** The browser attaches the `admin-ui-session` cookie automatically (set by `POST /session` during the auth bootstrap, see [auth.md](./auth.md#admin-ui-session)).
 The Config API authenticates the caller off that cookie.
-6. **The Config API responds.** Errors with status `401` mean the session is missing or expired and the saga routes to re-auth. `403` is treated as a permission denial and surfaced as a toast: the user is still signed in, they just can't do this specific action (see [auth.md](./auth.md#401-vs-403)).
+6. **The Config API responds.** Errors with status `401` mean the session is missing or expired and the auth listener routes to re-auth. `403` is treated as a permission denial and surfaced as a toast: the user is still signed in, they just can't do this specific action (see [auth.md](./auth.md#401-vs-403)).
 7. **The data is written to the React Query cache** under its `queryKey` and returned to the component.
 The next call to the same hook anywhere in the app reuses this cache entry.

 Mutations (`usePutXxx`, `usePostXxx`, etc.) follow the same path but skip the cache read and explicitly invalidate query keys on success.
 See [React Query conventions](#react-query-conventions).